 You might have several different types of blood tests.
-For example, a test to check:
+These might be to check:

 - hormone levels if you are taking thyroid hormones

-- calcium levels in your blood if your parathyroid glands were removed or damaged during surgery
+- calcium levels if your parathyroid glands were removed or damaged during surgery

 Radioactive iodine scan

 Before this scan, your doctor might ask you to start a low iodine diet and to stop taking your thyroxine hormone tablets for about 3 to 4 weeks.
 Or alternatively, a few days before the test you might have an injection of a hormone called recombinant human thyroid stimulating hormone.
-Both of these steps help the cancer cells take up the radioactive iodine.
+This is to help any cancer cells take up the radioactive iodine so that they show on the scan.

 How often you have appointments

-You might be seen more often at first if you have anaplastic thyroid cancer.
+You might be seen more often if you have anaplastic thyroid cancer.
 For example, every 2 months.

-Gradually they become less frequent.
-This might be then only once a year.
+Gradually the appointments will become less frequent.
+They might be only once a year.
 How long you are followed up for depends on the chances (risk) of your cancer coming back.

 Your doctor will follow you up for: